-Share-based payments to employees are measured at the fair value of the instruments issued and are amortized over during the period that the employees earn the options.
+The fair value of the options is measured at grant date, using the Black-Scholes option pricing model and is recognized during the period that the employees earn the options.
 The fair value is recognized as an expense with a corresponding increase in equity.
 The amount recognized as expense is adjusted to reflect the number of share options expected to vest.
 Forfeitures of stock options are accounted for as incurred.